-The Master Reset (MRS) initializes the read and write pointers to zero, sets the output registers to all zeros and sets the status of the flags to FF deasserted and EF asserted.
+The Master Reset (MRS) initializes the read and write pointers to zero, sets the output registers to zero and sets the status of the flags to FF deasserted and EF asserted.
 MRS also resets the configuration register and the mark address to their default values.
-MRS affects all the Queues in the FIFO.
+MRS configures the device into single Queue mode.
 A MRS is required after power up before accessing the FIFO.
 After MRS, a minimum latency of 1024 clocks is necessary before the first access.
-The word size is configured through pins; values of the three PORTSZ pins are latched during rising edge of MRS. After MRS, the device is configured in single Queue mode by default.
+The word size is configured through pins; values of the three PORTSZ pins are latched on rising edge of MRS. After MRS, the device is configured in single Queue mode by default.